 - Mistaken eyewitness identification / mistaken identity.

-Note that being too intoxicated to know what you were doing is NOT a defense to a California sex crime if your intoxication was voluntary.
+Note that being too intoxicated to know what you were doing is not a defense to a California sex crime if your intoxication was voluntary.

 Some sex offender lawyers wait until formal charges have been filed in sex crimes cases.
 Not us.